consensus-shipyard/ipc/scripts/deploy_subnet_no_parent/README.md

 # Running

-All scripts are meant to be run from the IPC repo root by default.
-If run from elsewhere, specify the path to your IPC repo with `IPC_FOLDER=/path/to/ipc/repo`.

 All scripts use `cargo make` to start docker containers, volumes, and a docker network.
 Use `docker ps` to check status.

 ## Start